Why Mold Forms Behind Kitchen Cabinets (Hidden Causes Most Homeowners Miss)

 How Quickly Mold Can Begin Growing

 Mold can begin forming much sooner than many people expect.
-Under favorable conditions, mold spores may begin developing within 24 to 48 hours after moisture exposure.
+Under favorable conditions, growth may begin within 24 to 48 hours after moisture exposure.

 Several factors accelerate mold growth: